meowmeowahr/pyside6_android_helloworld/README.md

 An import error will result in the app crashing on launch.

 All options for iOS and/or Kivy are not relevant to this guide.

+## Updating PySide

+This build system is compatible with all PySide6 versions from 6.8.0 up.

+1. Edit the `QT_VERSION` constant in `configure.py`
+2. Delete the `deployment` and `.qt` directory to removed cached data
+3. Re-run `configure.py` and rebuild

+## Enabling additional Qt modules

+The default pre-enabled Qt modules are `Core`, `Widgets`, and `Gui`.

+Modules names are the imported name without the `Qt` prefix.
+Ex: using `QtCharts`  will require adding the `Charts` module.

+Enabling an additional module will require updating the `configure.py` list constant, `QT_MODULES`.
+Note that `Core`, `Widgets`, and `Gui` are required in most cases.

+Then, delete the `deployment` directory, re-run `configure.py` and rebuild.

+## Adding Python Dependencies

+Update the `app.requirements` field in `buildozer.spec`.

+If you are using uv, you can run `uv tree` to view all direct and transient dependencies.
+Note that including transient requirements is required.

+> [!NOTE]
+`python3,shiboken6,PySide6` are required.

+> [!WARNING]
+`typing_extensions` is not included by default